shuvo00000/-memory-game/README.md

 ### 2. Download & Extract

-- Download the project as a ZIP from [OneDrive Link](https://1drv.ms/u/s!AnovKndmfXOpgfY_0Fq4MMHH5Ldk7g?e=ddw0Wv)
+- Download the project as a ZIP
 - Extract it to your chosen directory

 ---